Odenwaldschule: Life at the Odenwaldschule

-There were approximately 250 school places, although the number of student fluctuated.
-At the end of 2011 there was roughly 200 students at the Odenwaldschule.
+There were approximately 250 school places, although the number of students fluctuated.
+At the end of 2011, there were roughly 200 students at the Odenwaldschule.
 In 2010 almost half of the students came from the state of Hesse, one fifth came directly from the Bergstraße district, and "almost a third were state supported children."
 Most of the students lived at the boarding school in family-like groups of six to ten people.
 The average class size was 17 students.
 Roughly half of the 120 employees were teachers at the school.

 Costs

 A boarding school place cost 2.370 € (as of the 2012/13 academic year), and there were additional fees for vocational courses.
 External students paid a lower amount.

 Abuse Cases

 Official school letters, found in archives and reviewed in a dissertation, point to sexual abuse of girls and boys under the management of school founders Paul and Edith Geheeb.
 However no one contacted the police.

 In 1998 reports from former students were made public, according to which the then-headmaster Gerold Becker had sexually abused multiple students in the 1970s to the 1980s.
 Andreas Huckele, a former student, who attended Odenwaldschule from 1981 to 1988 and was later protected by the Frankfurter Rundschau with the pseudonym Jürgen Dehmers, had sent two letters to headmaster Wolfgang Harder in June 1998.

 The school explained in 1998 that the former headmaster had never contradicted "the victim's statements when he had to meet with the board of directors and vacated his functions and duties".
 In 1998 the victims of sexual abuse met with the former headteacher Harder and the former SPD-MP Peter Conradi - as the vice-president of the sponsoring organisation - and agreed to review the abuse accusations, but this did not happen as promised.

 In the late 1990s, and again in 2010, the school became the center of national attention when an investigation revealed the sexual abuse of more than 130 pupils by at least 8 teachers in the 1970s and 1980s.